Agro (puppet): History

+Television

-The original puppet was created by BTQ-7 employee Garry Rhodes, who was a floor manager at the time.
+The original Agro puppet was created in 1981 by BTQ-7 employee Garry Rhodes, who was a floor manager at the time.
 Although it is often joked that he is made from a bathmat (Agro frequently describes himself as a "talking bathmat"), the Agro puppet was an altered vintage 1978 Fisher-Price puppet of Animal from The Muppet Show.
 Later, the producer of Agro's Cartoon Connection claimed that Agro had been "altered by the Red Cross", after Jim Henson's Muppets made a claim regarding copyright.
 It was Rhodes who coined the concept of "eating flies" and other naughty quirks that later continued as part of the puppet's character.

 After a falling out with Seven led to Rhodes' resignation, several different operators were involved in working the puppet.
 Struggling songwriter Jamie Dunn was eventually hired by Seven as a permanent replacement after they received a song demo recorded by Dunn about Agro which included an impression of the character.
 It was Dunn who took the character to greater heights and created an iconic part of Australian television history.
 Dunn's marketing prowess resulted in the Agro concept becoming a lucrative career for him.
 Dunn has never appeared alongside Agro, as a typical ventriloquist might.
 When Agro appears on camera or on stage, Dunn is always hidden, often by furniture.